WordPress/health-check/.github/CONTRIBUTING.md

 execute the following commands:
 - `composer install` This will install composer dependencies, as defined in the `composer.json` file.
 - `npm install` This will install node modules that we use, as defined in the `package.json` file.
+- `npm run build` creates the `build` directory with all files for a finished plugin.

 #### Docker setup
  To make it easier to test your code on the go, a [Docker](https://www.docker.com/) configuration is prepared for you.